dse/browser-default-styles/README.md

 You'll also find a couple summaries I wrote here.

-I don't have information on IE11.
+I don't have information on IE11, nor on versions of Edge using Microsoft's proprietary rendering engine(s).
+The latest versions of Edge use WebKit or something like it.

 ## Uniform Top and Bottom Margins